Casey Mears: NASCAR

 During the June race at Michigan International Speedway, while racing near the back of the field, Mears wrecked his Team Red Bull teammate, Scott Speed.
-Speed went on to finish 28th and Mears finished 36th.
+Speed went on to finish 28th, and Mears finished 36th.
 Following the race, Speed was critical of the incident, and Mears was soon replaced by Reed Sorenson.
 Mears returned to TBR beginning with the Lenox Industrial Tools 301 at New Hampshire Motor Speedway on June 27, 2010, where he finished 29th, only two laps down.

-Mears stepped into his fourth car of the season at Atlanta in September, driving the No. 13 GEICO-sponsored Toyota for Germain Racing.
+Mears stepped into his fourth car of the season at Atlanta in September, driving the No. 13 GEICO Toyota for Germain Racing.
 It was also announced in August 2010 that Mears would continue to drive this car for the remainder of the 2010 season and all of the 2011 season.
 Mears attempted to qualify for his initial Sprint Cup appearance with the team at Atlanta Motor Speedway for the September 5 Emory Healthcare 500.

 The 2011 season started off with his second DNQ at the Daytona 500.
 Due to two engines failing him during Speedweeks, Mears was unable to secure a position on the starting grid.
 Germain Racing secured sponsorship from GEICO and Hard Rock Vodka for a combined 29 races.
 Mears finished 31st in driver points.

-GEICO announced on January 6, 2012, that they signed a two-year deal with Mears and Germain.
+GEICO announced on January 6, 2012, that it signed a two-year deal with Mears and Germain.
 Germain also announced that the team was switching to Ford from Toyota for the 2012 season, gaining technical support from Roush Fenway Racing and engines from Roush-Yates.
 On August 24, 2012, Mears won the pole for the Irwin Tools Night Race due to the Friday qualifying session being rained out.
 Mears finished 30th in the final point standings.

 On February 21, 2013, GEICO announced that they were sponsoring Mears and Germain full-time for the 2013 and 2014 seasons.
 Valvoline Next-Gen also sponsored Mears for two races.
 In the 2013 Coke Zero 400 at Daytona International Speedway, Mears recorded the team's best finish at an oval track, ninth.
 Mears finished 24th in points, his best since driving for RCR in 2009.

 For 2014, Germain Racing partnered with Richard Childress Racing to field Chevrolets.
 Mears began the season on a high note with a tenth-place finish in the Daytona 500.
-At Richmond, Mears ran in the Top 10 for part of the race, but got into a fist-fight with Marcos Ambrose who was furious over a late racing incident.
+At Richmond, Mears ran in the top-ten for part of the race, but got into a fist-fight with Marcos Ambrose, who was furious over a late racing incident.
 Two days later, Mears was fined $15,000 and put on probation for one month.
-During the 2014 season, Mears recorded 14 Top 20 finishes, including three Top 10’a and one Top 5.
+During the 2014 season, Mears recorded fourteen top-twenty finishes, including three top-tens and one top-five.
 He finished 26th in points.